-1. DESCRIPTION OF TRANSCANADA'S BUSINESS
+1. DESCRIPTION OF TCPL'S BUSINESS

-TransCanada Corporation (TransCanada or the Company) is a leading North American energy infrastructure company which operates in five business segments, Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines and Energy, each of which offers different products and services.
+TransCanada PipeLines Limited (TCPL or the Company) is a leading North American energy infrastructure company which operates in five business segments, Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines and Energy, each of which offers different products and services.
 The Company also has a Corporate segment, consisting of corporate and administrative functions that provide governance, financing and other support to the Company's business segments.
+The Company is a wholly-owned subsidiary of TransCanada Corporation (TransCanada).